Haroon-64/AutoPipeline/README.md

   - send back generated code
   - send training status, inference results
 - run training or inference scripts and return result to UI

+- visualizations in UI for the pipelines, models and outputs after training